meltano/meltano/docs/src/README.md

 - stubs for `.gitignore`, `docker-compose.yml`, `README.md`, and `requirements.txt` for you to edit (or delete) as appropriate, and
 - empty `model`, `extract`, `load`, `analyze`, and `notebook` directories for you to use (or delete) as you please.

-Note that whenever you [add a new plugin](/#meltano-add), it will be installed into your project's (gitignored) `.meltano` directory automatically.
+Whenever you [add a new plugin](/#meltano-add) to a Meltano project, it will be installed into your project's `.meltano` directory automatically.
-However, when you clone or pull an existing Meltano project from version control, you'll want to explicitly run [`meltano install`](/docs/command-line-interface.html#install) before any other `meltano` commands to install (or update) all plugins specified in `meltano.yml`.
+However, since this directory is included in your project's `.gitignore` file by default, you'll need to explicitly run [`meltano install`](/docs/command-line-interface.html#install) before any other `meltano` commands whenever you clone or pull an existing Meltano project from version control, to install (or update) all plugins specified in `meltano.yml`.
 :::

 ::: slot meltano-init-code